l7mp/stunner-auth-service/README.md

 ### Request

 A request to the `getTurnAuth` API endpoint includes the following parameters, specified in the URL:
-- `service`: specifies the desired service (turn)
+- `service`: specifies the desired service (turn).
-- `username`: an optional user id to be associated with the credentials
+- `username`: an optional user id to be associated with the credentials.
-- `key`: if an API key is used for authentication, the API key
+- `key`: if an API key is used for authentication, the API key.
+- `namespace`: consider only the STUNner Gateways in the given namespace when generating TURN URIs.
+- `gateway`: consider only the specified STUNner Gateway; if `gateway` is set then `namespace` must be set as well.
+- `listener`: consider only the specified listener on the given STUNner Gateway; if `listener` is set then `namespace` and `gateway` must be set too.

 ### Response